 This section discusses various points that should be considered while reviewing an SRS-

 - Reviewers should check the feasibility of the requirements.
-As most of the clients are not aware of the implementation aspects of the technology, it becomes necessary for a BA to have a discussion with the development team to make sure all the requirements are the realistic and technical implementation of the same is possible.
+As most of the clients are not aware of the implementation aspects of the technology, it becomes necessary for a BA to have a discussion with the development team to make sure all the requirements are realistic and technical implementation of the same is possible.

 - Reviewers should make sure that the requirements are unambiguous.
-Nowadays, due to outsourcing, the BA team, development team, and the testing team sit in different countries and work in different time zones.
+Nowadays, due to outsourcing, the BA team, development team, and testing team sit in different countries and work in different time zones.
 Now, it is possible that each team member has a different understating of the requirements if they are not documented clearly.
 An SRS needs to be clear and unambiguous so that every member has the same interpretation of the requirements.

 - An SRS should be consistent.
-Reviewers should make sure that the document has consistent requirements for all the features, it uses correct terminology (for example, in some places ‘Log out’ phrase is used while in other section ‘Sign out’ phrase is used).
+Reviewers should make sure that the document has consistent requirements for all the features, it uses correct terminology (for example, in some places ‘Log out’ phrase is used while in other sections ‘Sign out’ phrase is used).

 - Reviewers should make sure that the document is complete i.e. all the use cases have expected results, pre-conditions are stated correctly and completely, all the requirements are assigned a requirement ID, any assumptions and dependencies are stated clearly, external interface requirements are included, security and performance criteria and mentioned, etc.